-The Lord God Almighty desires His people to separate themselves from fond affinity with the filth of this seductive world system, charging that all such unnatural bonding of purity with evil should be discarded with equal revulsion and tenacity as if fleeing from Satan into the arms of the Lord.
+The Lord God Almighty desires His people to separate themselves from fond affinity with the filth of this seductive world system.
+He charges that all such unnatural bonding of purity with evil, should be discarded with equal revulsion and tenacity, as if fleeing from Satan into the arms of the Lord.

 The precious promises for those that heed this call, is that God will be a Father to them and they will be His dearly beloved sons and daughters.
 The serious warning to those who reject His offer of salvation, is eternal estrangement from God the Father and eternal condemnation, "because they have not believed on the only begotten Son of God."

 We are not only called to cleanse ourselves of physical impurities and to rid our lives of fleshly pursuits that dishonour our Lord, but we are to be holy, for God is holy.
 We are to be righteous in thought and word - in deed and in motive.
 We are to love the Lord with all our heart, and soul, and mind, and strength, and we are to love one another as Christ loved us, and gave Himself for us.

 Paul instructed the Corinthians by telling them, "Therefore dear friends, since we have such promises, we should wash ourselves clean from every impurity of the flesh and spirit, making our sanctification complete in the fear of God."
 We are all being given a call for spiritual purity and the purification of the inner heart.
 This is a call for godly virtue in the inner being.
 We are summoned towards integrity within the hidden motives of the minds.